mblayman/markwiki/docs/contribute.rst

    check.
 2. Please try to conform with any other conventions seen in the code for consistency (e.g., using ``'''`` for docstrings instead of ``"""``).
+3. Docstrings and comments should be grammatical English sentences, including punctuation.
+4. Import order should follow PEP 8 style *and* be alphabetized within each group.
-3. Make sure your change works against master!
+5. Make sure your change works against master!
 (Bonus points for unit tests.)